leaflaboratory/leaflaboratory.github.io/README.md

 ## Welcome to the LEAF Laboratory

 The LEAF laboratory works with a multidisciplinary team at the Federal University of Ouro Preto.
 It is coordinated by Dr. Servio P. Ribeiro.
-You can check his work from his [Lattes](http://lattes.cnpq.br/0415561263095335) or [ResearchGate](https://www.researchgate.net/profile/Servio-Ribeiro) pages.
+You can check his work on his [Lattes](http://lattes.cnpq.br/0415561263095335) or [ResearchGate](https://www.researchgate.net/profile/Servio-Ribeiro) pages.

 ### Articles produced by the “Forest Insect Ecology” in the LTER Vale do Rio Doce, Brazil